-- (2) A total of 4,650,000 share awards vested to Mr. Schulz upon his stepping down as a Director and Chief Financial Officer on 31 March 2023. - (3) 17,741,000 share awards granted on 2 August 2023 under the 2023 SAS represented 0.34% of the weighted average number of shares in issue for the year.
-The closing price of the shares of the Company immediately before the grant date (2 August 2023) was HK\$2.27.
-The fair value of the shares wards as at the date of grant was HK\$2.27 per share.
+(1) 18,079,000 Awards were granted on 5 March 2024 and 330,000 Awards were granted on 30 May 2024 under the 2023 SAS representing 0.35% and less than 0.01% respectively of the weighted average number of shares in issue (excluding treasury shares) for the year.
+The closing price of the shares of the Company immediately before the grant dates (which were 5 March and 30 May 2024) were HK\$2.41 and HK\$2.86 per share respectively.
+The fair value of the Awards as at the dates of grant were HK\$2.43 and HK\$2.79 per share respectively.
 These shares were purchased in the market at an average purchase price of HK\$2.25 per share.
-There is no performance target attached to these awarde shares.
-In view that (i) the awardees are employee participants and the primary purpose of the scheme is to serve as retention incentives and rewards for the employees' contribution and dedication to the Group; and (ii) the awards granted are subject to certain vesting conditions in accordance with the scheme rules, which already cover situations where the awards will lapse, the Remuneration Committee considers that such mechanism appropriate and aligns with the purpose of the 2023 SAS.
-(Please refer to the accounting policy for share-based compensation on page 70.) - (4) A total of 20,451,000 shares were vested on 14 July 2023 according to the vesting period.
-For Other Employees, a total of 2,242,000 shares vested early due to the retirement and redundancy of four employees. - (5) The weighted average closing price of the Shares immediately before the dates on which the share awards were vested was HK\$2.61. - (6) A total of 341,000 shares lapsed due to the resignation of one employee. - (7) The vesting date in each of these years is 14 July unless otherwise stated. - (8) The 1,758,000 share awards granted to Mr. Jorgensen shall vest in equal amounts on 2 August 2024 and 14 July 2025 respectively.
+There is no exercise period and performance target attached to these awarded shares.
+In view that (i) the awardees are employee participants and the primary purpose of the 2023 SAS is to serve as retention incentives and rewards for the employees' contribution and dedication to the Group; and (ii) the Awards granted are subject to certain vesting conditions in accordance with the scheme rules, which already cover situations where the awards will lapse, the Remuneration Committee considers that such mechanism appropriate and aligns with the purpose of the 2023 SAS.
+(Please refer to the accounting policy for share-based compensation on page 70)

+- (2) A total of 28,051,000 shares vested during the year comprising 24,267,000 shares vested in accordance with vesting schedule and 3,784,000 shares with advanced vesting of which 1,100,000 shares vested to two retirees and 2,684,000 shares vested to Mr. Jorgensen upon his stepping down as Chief Financial Officer on 31 October 2024. - (3) The weighted average closing price of the shares immediately before the dates on which the Awards were vested was HK\$2.41. - (4) A total of 3,246,000 awarded shares lapsed due to the resignation of ten employees. - (5) The vesting date in each of these years is 14 July unless otherwise stated.